concourse/rfcs/053-configurable-event-store/proposal.md

 # Open Questions

 * Does `Key` need to be `interface{}`, or can it be more specific like `uint`?
+  For backends that don't support auto-incrementing, but still need some ordering (if the timestamp isn't sufficient), we **could** create a Postgres sequence for every backend (external to the `EventStore`), and change the signature to `Put(build db.Build, eventID uint, event atc.Event)`

 * Do we care about the `Last-Event-ID` header on the `/api/v1/builds/{build_id}/events` endpoint?
 I don't think we use it anywhere internally, but I guess we may want to keep it for backwards compatibility?
-  It's not used by `fly` or `go-concourse`, either.
+  It's not exposed by `fly` or `go-concourse`, either.

 * Would any event stores benefit from bringing their own notification bus implementation, rather than relying on Postgres' notification bus?
-Does using the Postgres notification bus defeat the purpose of having an external store in any way?
+Does using the Postgres notification bus defeat the purpose of having an external store in any way (e.g. could this be a bottleneck)?

-* Users won't be able to access build events that exist in the main Postgres database if they switch do a new backend store.
+* Users won't be able to access build events that exist in the main Postgres database if they switch to a new backend store.
 How can we make the transition easier?
-One idea I have is to have a `FallbackEventStore` that composes two `EventStores` - it will always `Put` to the primary one, but if `Get` fails or returns no events from the primary `EventStore`, try the fallback `EventStore`
+One idea I have is to have a `FallbackEventStore` that composes two `EventStores` - it will always `Put` to the primary one, but if `Get` fails or returns no events from the primary `EventStore`, try the fallback `EventStore`.

 # Answered Questions